open-cogsci/osdoc/content/python/about.md

 title: About Python inline code
 group: Python inline code
 permalink: /about/
-parser: academicmarkdown
 ---

-In OpenSesame you can create fairly complex experiments using only the graphical user interface (GUI), but you will inevitably encounter situations in which the functionality provided by the GUI is insufficient.
+In OpenSesame you can create complex experiments using only the graphical user interface (GUI), but you will inevitably encounter situations in which the functionality provided by the GUI is insufficient.
 In these cases you can use the `inline_script` item to add Python code to your experiment.

 ## Overview